T. M. Knox

-Sir Thomas Malcolm Knox FRSE (28 November 1900 – 6 April 1980) was a British philosopher who served as Principal of St Andrews University from 1953–1966 and Vice-president of the Royal Society of Edinburgh from 1975–1978.
+Sir Thomas Malcolm Knox FRSE (28 November 1900 – 6 April 1980) was a British philosopher who served as Principal of St Andrews University from 1953 to 1966 and vice-president of the Royal Society of Edinburgh from 1975 to 1978.

 Biography

 Knox was born in Birkenhead, Cheshire, England, on 28 November 1900, the son of Scottish Congregationalist minister James Knox and his wife Isabella Marshall.

 He was educated at Bury Grammar School and the Liverpool Institute, and then at Pembroke College, Oxford where he obtained a first-class degree in Literae Humaniores in 1923.
 He then worked as secretary to Lord Leverhulme at Lever Brothers before running the business interests of Lever Brothers in West Africa.
 His first wife died in 1930 and in the following year he became Bursar-Fellow and lecturer in philosophy at Jesus College, Oxford, later becoming a Fellow and Tutor.
 His interests did not fit in with those then prevailing at Oxford and so he moved to St Andrews University as Professor of Moral Philosophy in 1936, serving also as deputy principal and head of department.
 He was thus the natural choice as acting principal in 1952 on the death of James Irvine, and was confirmed in position in 1953.

 Knox was widely known to philosophers for his translations and commentary of the works of Hegel and for editing the works of R.G.
 Collingwood.
 His scholarship was recognised with the award of an Hon.
-D. Litt. from the University of Glasgow.
+D.Litt. from the University of Glasgow.
 In 1955 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were David Jack, Edward Thomas Copson, David R. Dow and William Marshall Smart.
 He served as the Society's Vice President 1975 to 1978.